Cricket-New Zealand v Australia highlights

-AUCKLAND Feb 27 Highlights of Saturday's cricket World Cup Pool A match between New Zealand and Australia at Eden Park.
+AUCKLAND Feb 27 Latest from Saturday's cricket World Cup Pool A match between New Zealand and Australia at Eden Park.

 Australia innings: